How to Freeze Leftover Turkey

 Woman cutting up roast Cajun turkey on a wooden cutting board.

 1. Chill the turkey: Place the turkey on a parchment or foil-covered baking sheet in a single layer.
-Transfer to the freezer for 1 hour, until the turkey is quite chilled and firm.
+Transfer to the freezer for 1 hour until the turkey is quite chilled and firm.
 This will allow the slices or cubes to stay separate when you freeze them in a bag or container.
+Or, tightly wrap whole pieces of turkey in layers of plastic wrap to create a bundle.

-2. Label: Label a freezer-proof bag or container with the kind of turkey you are freezing (dark meat, sliced, cubed) and the date.
+1. Label: Label a freezer-proof bag or freezer-safe container with the kind of turkey you are freezing (dark meat, sliced, cubed) and the date.
 Use a permanent marker like a Sharpie.

 Woman labeling a Ziploc "Turkey - Sliced."